MattM27538/Liatrio-Simple-Web-Application/Notes.md

 * The difference between devDependencies and dependencies is that the former contains development tools, like a testing library, while the latter is bundled with the app in production.
 [3]
 * In Node.js you control the environment.
 Unless you are building an open source application that anyone can deploy anywhere, you know which version of Node.js you will run the application on.
 [4]

-## 03/08/25 -Intro to ExpressJS, JSON minification, and Docker build best practices
+## 03/08/25 -Intro to ExpressJS, JSON Minification, and Docker Build Best Practices
 ### Express js
 * Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 * Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).
 [7]